Mad-Spy/40kHomeBrew/README.md

 ---------------------
 To use these files, first download the relevant 40k data set within Battlescribe.
 You may need to select "Show Archived Repositories" in order to see the 8th edition data set.

 Next, download the .cat file(s) you want from here.
-Only Adeptus Arbites currently has a 9th edition file, as it's the only one which has had an update.

 You then need to manually copy the file into your Battlescribe data directory.